 Volunteer radiotrackers fit a banded hawk with a radio transmitter weighing less than 3 percent of body weight, and follow the hawk constantly as it moves through California.
 A successful tracking season gives us a chance to study daily timing of migration, the hawk’s habitat use, and even the human impacts on migration.

-Check the Telemetry Blog at www.ggrotelemetry.blogspot.com for updates from the field and more details about Marathon and Lakota.
+Check the Telemetry Blog at www.ggrotelemetry.blogspot.com for the full story about each tracked hawk.

 You can also track the tagged hawks’ movements on the map to the right—open the map and click on a point for details!
 Marathon's points are red, Lakota's are blue, Echo's are yellow.
 (All points are approximations)